 Making it more mess-free

 Babies can be put into their high chairs to paint, to reduce the radius of the mess, making clean up easier.
 Cover the tray-table with paper and put a small amount of finger paint in the middle.
 Then let your baby have fun squishing and spreading the paint around the paper.

 You can do this activity just before bath time, with baby wearing only his diapers.
 You can even do it in the bathtub in the toilet for a quick transition to bath and clean-up!

 With older babies and toddlers who can follow instructions and adhere to limits, stick a big sheet of paper on the floor or wall so they have more freedom with their movements without damaging your furniture.

-You can make paint with instant vanilla pudding mix and food color.
-Make the pudding according to the directions on the package and add a bit of food coloring.
+You can make paint with instant vanilla pudding mix and food colour.
+Make the pudding according to the directions on the package and add a bit of food colouring.
 Another easy recipe uses instant Jell-O and water.
 Let the hot Jell-O cool before giving it to your baby.

 Make the process more interesting by sporadically providing your baby with tools that allow him to paint with different textures, such as large pieces of sponge or strips of twine.

-Here are some fun ideas to try out with your child!
+Here are other fun ideas to try out with your child!